taylow/obsidian-uuid/README.md

 A simple Obsidian plugin for generating v4 UUIDs.

+## Usage

+Simply open the command pallet and search for UUID with your cursor at a specific position within your notes.

+Run the command and a UUIDv4 string will be generated in place.

+(Optional) Enable repeat UUID to be able to repeat the last generated UUID in other places.

 ## Releasing new releases

 - Update `manifest.json` with the new version number, such as `1.0.1`, and the minimum Obsidian version required for the latest release.